formix/RetroZ/README.md

 The SIO/2 IEI pin is connected to the *PARENT INT.
 SEL.* dual pin header (J4).
-The other end of the jumper is either set to VCC (INT0\*) or to its matching reserved user pin on the User Port B. To set the SIO/2 device to the highest interrupt priority (which should be the case with no other interrupt enabled IO device connected) set the jumper on the first position (INT0\*).
+The other end of the jumper is either set to VCC (INT0\*) or to its matching reserved user pin on the User Port A. To set the SIO/2 device to the highest interrupt priority (which should be the case with no other interrupt enabled IO device connected) set the jumper on the first position (INT0\*).